Corporate and Information Services

 |Pedagogic scenario||University IT Services|

-The Blackboard blog tool on Yorkshare can be set up, enabling groups to share results and discuss their findings, and a course-wide blog tool can also be set up too.
+The Blackboard blog and journal tool on Yorkshare can be set up, enabling groups to share results and discuss their findings with others in their cohort.

-Google sites can be used, providing a dedicated set of web pages and template for students to use in documenting their research findings.
+Google sites can also provide a set of web pages and templates for students to use in documenting their research findings.
+Individual students can take copies of these and share them externally if appropriate.

 |3.
 Students on work placements are asked to blog on their experiences, using individual sites to do so.
 Their blogs may be shared with the public.||Blogger provides individual spaces for students to share their reflections with York students and the wider public.|